 Intriguingly, kopite7kimi has also noted that the RTX 4000 series of cards may well stick with PCIe Gen 4.0 support, as opposed to going with PCIe Gen 5.0, which may be from the standpoint of practicality.

-Intriguingly, a recent leak from kopite7kimi has provided a new set of specs for the RTX 4090 that put it as being double the power of a 3090.
+A recent leak from kopite7kimi has provided a new set of specs for the RTX 4090 that put it as being double the power of a 3090.
 His Tweet suggests the card will have 450W TDP which is a step down in power consumption from the long-rumoured claims of Nvidia's top-end card pulling 600W or more.

 In addition, it should have 24GB of GDDR6X VRAM with a speed of 21Gbps, which is exactly the same as an RTX 3090 Ti, and a shader count of 16,128 represents a large increase over Nvidia's current top-end cards.